--All citizens, nationals and permanent residents (holders of a Permanent Resident Card) of the United States, and individuals granted deferred action status under the Deferred Action for Childhood Arrivals Program, regardless of race, national origin, religion, gender, age, disability, or sexual orientation,
+- U.S. citizens, nationals and permanent residents (holders of a Permanent Resident Card), and individuals granted deferred action status under the Deferred Action for Childhood Arrivals Program, regardless of race, national origin, religion, gender, age, disability, or sexual orientation,

 Fields of Study:

 - US Citizen

 - US National or Permanent Resident

 - 1 year (Dissertation and Postdoctoral), 3 years (Predoctoral)